-Sexuality Policy Watch (SPW) launches the third publication of its most recent cycle of transnational analyses on sexual politics that started in 2015.
+Sexuality Policy Watch (SPW) launches the fourth publication of its most recent cycle of transnational analyses on sexual politics that started in 2015.

 The first Working Paper titled Sex at dusk and the mourning after: sexuality policy in the United States in the years of Obama, authored by Susana T. Fried and Cynthia Rothschild was published in May, 2018.
 The in September, SexPolitics: Trends & Tensions in the 21st Century - Critical Issues, a first edited volume comprising four articles that examine the intersections of sexuality, gender and rights through a variety of angles.
 In October, a second Working Paper, titled The Catholic Church's Legal strategies - The Re-naturalization of Law and the Religious Embedding of Citizenship, authored by Juan Marco Vaggione was also published.